AMERICAN FEDERATION OF STATE, COUNTY AND MUNICIPAL EMPLOYEES (AFSCME) Revised 1/26

 13.1.
 Regular employees are eligible to use leave benefits upon the birth, or adoption of a child.
 Employees may use vacation leave, accrued compensatory time, sick leave or request a leave of absence without pay, as provided in this Article.
 Employees using leave for the birth or adoption of a child are eligible for benefits under the Family and Medical Leave Act (FMLA).
 FMLA benefits are governed by the Federal Law and the City Policy 13, which provides for leave in the following circumstances relevant to this Article:

-13.2.
+13.1.1.
 The birth of a child, or to care for a newborn child.
 This is in addition to paid sick leave granted for any period of disability related to pregnancy.

-If both parents are employed by the City, and are either spouses or domestic partners, the parents are each permitted to take twelve (12) weeks in a calendar year.
+13.1.2.
+The placement, with the employee, of a child for adoption or foster care.
+If both parents are employed by the Employer, and are either spouses or domestic partners, the parents are each permitted to take twelve (12) weeks in a calendar year.
 All leave taken for this purpose must be taken within twelve (12) months of the birth or adoption.

-13.4.
+13.2.
 Leave of absence without pay will not be considered until all accrued sick leave is exhausted.
 The total absence shall not exceed six (6) months.

-13.5.
+13.3.
 Upon the expiration of the leave of absence without pay, the employee shall return to the same job or equivalent position at the employer’s option, as was held by the employee prior to the leave of absence.

 14. LEAVE OF ABSENCE

 14.1.
-A regular employee may be considered for a leave of absence without pay by the City Manager for a period not to exceed six (6) months, provided such leave can be scheduled without adversely affecting the operation of the City.
+A regular employee may be considered for a leave of absence without pay by the City Manager for a period not to exceed six (6) months, provided such leave can be scheduled without adversely affecting the operation of the Employer.
 Except for FMLA or military leave purposes, approval of a leave of absence without pay which exceeds ten (10) working days is at the discretion of the City Manager.
 Except in an emergency, the leave without pay must be approved in advance.
 Consideration will be given to the following:

 a. the nature of the absence